Fob James: Between terms

 James's decision not to run again for governor in 1982 eased the way for former governor George Wallace to return to office for a fourth and final term.
 Out of office, however, James began to yearn for a return to the governorship.
 He ran but was defeated in both the 1986 and 1990 Democratic primaries.

 Living a semi-retired life while out of office, he partnered with his sons in several businesses.
 He managed and partly owned Orange Beach Marina, served as the CEO of Coastal Erosion Control, a company that worked to prevent coastal erosion; and worked as the CEO of Escambia County Environmental Corporation, which develops landfills and waste incinerators.
 In the spring of 1994, James's desire to be governor again led him to switch parties again.
 He qualified at the last moment as a Republican candidate.

-First he defeated in a primary and runoff election, Winton Blount, III, of Montgomery and State Senator Ann Bedsole, a moderate Republican from Mobile.
+First he defeated Winton Blount, III, of Montgomery and State Senator Ann Bedsole, a moderate Republican from Mobile in the primary and runoff election for the Republican nomination.
 Bedsole refused to endorse James in the general election, but he still defeated incumbent Democratic Governor Jim Folsom, Jr., by a narrow margin, and won his second term as governor, this time as a Republican.